 Career fairs are excellent opportunities to speak with potential employers to learn more about career options and identify job and internship possibilities .
 The employers who participate in career fairs have a targeted interest in recruiting UMKC students and alumni, and career fairs are one of the best ways for you to explore your career options.Learn more

 - Research participating companies before attending the event.

 - Prepare brief discussion points and questions for the recruiters to demonstrate your interest and knowledge of each company.

 - Schedule an appointment with UMKC Career Services to have your resume reviewed and discuss any questions about the event.

 - Dress professionally (i.e., suit, dress shirt, and dress shoes).
-For assistance finding affordable options, visit the Suit Closet opening Spring 2018.
+For assistance finding affordable options, visit the Professional Wardrobe Program opening Fall 2018.